- Massage therapy can play a vital part in your overall health and well-being

 Elevate Your Experience

 While you’re here at Medical Skin Therapeutics, why not give your face a little extra love?
-Many of our clients opt to add a medical facial before or after their massage.
+Many of our clients choose to add a medical facial before or after their massage.
 You’ll head home not only feeling relaxed but with glowing, fresh-looking skin too!

 Book Your Massage Therapy Appointment